 Where do I go for camera lens rental?

-Recently, I went to New York City for the Clickin Mom’s Walk and rented a wide angle prime lens (Nikon 24mm f/1.4G) for street photography.
+Recently, I went to New York City for a photo walk and rented a wide angle prime lens (Nikon 24mm f/1.4G) for street photography.
 Until renting a wide angle lens, I wasn’t sure that it would be a lens that I would use very often or would need in my bag.
 After renting, I have a wide angle on my list of wants.
 It would be great for vacations and indoor shoots and storytelling.
 The lens, new, is around $2000, so renting made sense to me for this quick trip.

 Here are a few images from my rental!
 I even got to meet Courtney!
 I can’t wait to have another occasion to rent a lens.